aci-ref/facilitation_leading_practices/activities/02-outreach.md

 </div>

 Newsletters are another way to present multiple pieces and types of information in a succinct form.
-These can be produced on a regular schedule and distributed to the users and institutional leadership, via email and/or printed copy.
+Newsletters can be produced on a regular schedule and distributed to the users and institutional leadership via email and/or printed copy.
 Facilitators can use the distribution of a printed newsletter as a reason to visit with existing users and administration.
 Any newsletters published should also be made available electronically on the ACI organization website.
-When providing content, keep in mind that with some topics it is often sufficient to provide a short blurb with a link to a location providing more detailed information, allowing the reader to make a decision if the topic is of interest or applicable to them.
+When providing content, keep in mind that with some topics that it is often sufficient to provide a short blurb with a link to a location providing more detailed information, allowing the reader to make a decision if the topic is of interest or applicable to them.
 As an example,  in recent editions of